-Own it – The problems are real.
+The problems are real.
 Don’t pretend they are not.
 At this step, cause or blame is not as important.
 They were important in the first step, because they may alter your response, but now the problems are yours.
 They are not going away without intentionality.
 Quit denying.
 Start owning the issues.
-I see too many churches avoid the issues because they are difficult…or unpopular…to address.
-Find a Bible story where people of God were called to do something that didn’t involve a certain level if risk, hard work, fear or the necessity of faith.
+I see too many churches avoid the issues because they are difficult – or unpopular – to address.
+Find a Bible story where people of God were called to do something which didn’t involve a certain level if risk, hard work, fear or the necessity of faith.
 I suggest if you find one example you can refuse to own (and address) the problems.

-Reignite – Put your energy and resources where it matters most.
+Put your energy and resources where it matters most.
 This often involves getting back to the basics of what it takes to achieve your vision.
 If you are a church with a heart for missions, for example, amp up your mission efforts.
-If special events are your wheelhouse…do them.
+If special events are your wheelhouse – do them.
 It may mean not doing things that aren’t working.
 They tend to drain energy and resources.
 (And yes, this is difficult and often unpopular.)
-Look for what is working, or has the potential to work again…the fastest, and begin to stir energy around that program or ministry.
+Look for what is working, or has the potential to work again – the fastest, and begin to stir energy around that program or ministry.
 You need quick wins so the church can feel a sense of progress again.

-Celebrate – There will be wins.
+There will be wins.
 You may have to look for them some days, but when they occur celebrate.
 Celebrate big.
 Remind people that God is still moving among you.
 Now, it should be noted, for the overly celebratory types, that you can’t celebrate everything.
-If everything is wonderful…or amazing…then wonderful and amazing is really average.
+If everything is wonderful – or amazing – then wonderful and amazing is really average.
 They need to be legitimate wins.
 If you celebrate mediocrity you’ll set a precedent of mediocrity.
 But, when you see signs of heading in the right direction, make a big deal out of it.

 Those are seven suggestions.
-I strongly encourage you, if you want to see the church growing again…if the church yearns for health again…be intentional.
+I strongly encourage you, if you want to see the church growing again – if the church yearns for health again – be intentional.
 Be willing to ask for help.
 Raise the white flag and invite honest dialogue.
-The harvest is ready…the workers are few…we need you!
+The harvest is ready – the workers are few – we need you!
 We are losing too many churches and not planting and reviving enough.
 Do the hard work.
 Pray without ceasing.
-And, trust that your labor will not be in vain.
+And, trust your labor will not be in vain.
 Praying for you.

 What suggestions do you have for a church in decline?